JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 {% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/a.png" %}

+Now we're ready to test the setup.

 ## 6. Test the setup

-First we need to test the HTTP to HTTPS redirection in Application Gateway:
+First we need to test HTTP to HTTPS redirection in Application Gateway:

 ```powershell
 # Will redirect to HTTPS